vipin-pstuff/DSA-notes/Python-DSA-notes/notes/05-binary-search-algo/16-3-binary-search-problems.md

     - we can solve this ques via hashmap also
     - understanding
         ```
-        p -> paratha you need to make , p can be any value , let's say 10 paratha we need to make
+        p -> prata you need to make , p can be any value , let's say 10 prata we need to make
         L -> cooks (means we have L cooks)
                 |
                 +--> rank --> R
                 (means each cook have a rank, let's say babbar cook has 1st rank)

         - so if any cook has rank -> R then
-            1st paratha (will be made) in R minute
+            1st prata (will be made) in R minute
-            (so babbar has a rank i.e 1st rank , so he'll make 1st paratha in Rmin)
+            (so babbar has a rank i.e 1st rank , so he'll make 1st prata in Rmin)

-            2nd paratha -> 2Rmin (means babbar will make 2nd paratha in 2 * 1 i.e in 2min he'll make)
+            2nd prata -> 2Rmin (means babbar will make 2nd prata in 2 * 1 i.e in 2min he'll make)

-            3rd paratha -> 3Rmin (means babbar will make 3rd paratha in 3 * 1 i.e in 3min he'll make)
+            3rd prata -> 3Rmin (means babbar will make 3rd prata in 3 * 1 i.e in 3min he'll make)

         ques - find minimum time to get order done ?
-            means - we need to tell in how much time will take to make total P paratha
+            means - we need to tell in how much time will take to make total P prata
             means tell the minimum time
         ```
         ```